AhmedAminIV/KodeKloud_Terraform/Level 1/16-iam-policy/description.md

 # Task: Create an IAM Policy using Terraform

+Create an IAM policy named iampolicy_rose in us-east-1 region using Terraform.
+It must allow read-only access to the EC2 console, i.e., this policy must allow users to view all instances, AMIs, and snapshots in the Amazon EC2 console.

 This folder contains Terraform code to **Create an IAM Policy using Terraform**.

 ## Files